 Chances are you’re just as safe traveling as you are at home.
 But inaction is easier than change, so we just settle.

 The only way you’ll overcome those is by shifting your priorities and putting travel in the forefront.
-Without doing that, your travels dreams will always be just dreams.
+Without doing that, your travel dreams will always be just dreams.

 Do you believe there is such a thing as a “travel gene”?
 Is the desire to travel innate or learned?